robsyc/MB-VAE-DTI/mb_vae_dti/training/README.md

 ### Model variants

 Several aspects of the model can be varied:
-- type of encoding module in the individual branches (MLP or transformer)
+- type of encoding module in the individual branches (resnet or transformer)
-- intra-branch-level aggregation module (concat-mlp, attentive-mlp or cross-attention)
+- intra-branch-level aggregation module (concat or attentive)
-- inter-branch-level aggregation module (same)
+- inter-branch-level aggregation / fusion module (cross-attention; only 1 type)
-- size & depth of the encoding & aggregation modules
+- size & depth of the encoding & fusion modules
 - variational or non-variational encoding
 - inclusion or exclusion of the diffusion decoder module in the drug branch